masa-sumimoto/my-gulp-web-starter/README.md

 The following list is an overview of the environment.

 ```
+[Core Information]
+The environment use Node.js version 10.6.0.

 [ About Architecture ]
 Package Manager            : Yarn
 Task Runner                : Gulp